Predictia/AQUA/diagnostics/ssh/cli/README.md

 Command Line Arguments:

 * `--config`: Specifies the path to the YAML configuration file.
+  - Default: (The default path is provided in the script.
+Usually something like `./config.yml`)
 * `--model`: Overrides the model name in the configuration file.
 * `--exp`: Overrides the experiment name in the configuration file.
 * `--source`: Overrides the source name in the configuration file.
 * `--outputdir`: Overrides the output directory in the configuration file.
+* `--modeltime`: Sets the model time span.
+This takes two dates in the format "YYYY-MM-DD", "YYYY-MM-DD".
+  - Example: `--modeltime "2022-01-01" "2022-12-31"`
+* `--obstime`: Sets the observation time span.
+This takes two dates in the format "YYYY-MM-DD", "YYYY-MM-DD".
+  - Example: `--obstime "2022-01-01" "2022-12-31"`